uggla/rock_run/README.md

 is a great example of using Bevy, and the game draws inspiration and uses parts of the code from this repository.

+## Project status

 The project is currently under heavy development, and it does not make sense to provide binaries at this moment.
 However, as soon as the state is sufficiently advanced, binaries and a playable online version will be released.

+Please note that the code in this project may not be as clean or optimized as it could be.
+I am currently learning Bevy, and my primary focus has been on making progress in the development of the game rather than perfecting the code.
+This project is a hobby for me, and while I strive to improve and learn best practices, my main goal is to create and enjoy the process.

+Additionally, this game is being created for my daughter to help her with reading and calculating.
+It's important for me to complete the game before she gets too old for these learning activities.

 ## Authors